 The French twist is one of my favorite quick and easy updos for long hair.
-Hair was pulled back after styling the front with a wave(s) or sleek top (not tight just smooth).
-The hair was then twisted inward making a roll that covered the entire back of the head.
+Hair was pulled back after styling the front with a wave(s) or sleek top (not tight, just smooth).
+The hair was then twisted inward, making a roll that covered the entire back of the head.
 It was smooth on one side and smooth to the roll on the other.
-For thick hair, a double french twist was a better option.
-Hair was devived then twisted into a roll from each side and joined in the middle.
+For thick hair, a double French twist was a better option.
+Hair was divided, then twisted into a roll from each side and joined in the middle.
 I followed directions in the Vintage Hairstyling book with great success.

 “Simple but effective, the chignon braid can lend distinction to very plain and otherwise unattractive hair, it makes an ideal career-girl special.”
 Woman’s Weekly

 Upswept hairstyles were worn day and evening for women with medium to long hair.
 Taking roots from Victory rolls in the 1940s, hair was softly rolled and pinned up to the upper sides.
-Similar to the poodle hairstyle piles of soft curls could circle the crown like an oversized bun or cascade down the back in a waterfall or drape over one side of the head.
+Similar to the poodle hairstyle, piles of soft curls could circle the crown like an oversized bun, cascade down the back in a waterfall, or drape over one side of the head.

-Black hair / African-American hair with natural tight curls were not in style in the 1950s.
-There were a few exceptions but most women continued to straighten their hair at home with a hot comb and styled it into the same looks that white women were wearing.
-Curly bobs required straightening then pin curling hair with a light comb-out for fullness.
+African-American hair with natural tight curls were not in style in the 1950s.
+There were a few exceptions, but most women continued to straighten their hair at home with a hot comb and styled it into the same looks that white women were wearing.
+Curly bobs required straightening, then pin curling hair with a light comb-out for fullness.
 Even the short poodle cut required the straighten and curl method.
 Sleek styles like the page boy, Italian, and bouffant were a bit easier to style.
 For black women who were able to grow hair long, updos were especially praised.
-Large rolls and puffs piled high on the head in the early 50s or sleeked back into a large chignon or bouffant in the later years.
+Large rolls and puffs were piled high on the head in the early ’50s, or hair was sleeked back into a large chignon or bouffant in the later years.

 Angelique Noire, The Black Pinup has plenty of hair and style inspiration on her Instagram.